Winnd11/project-euler/README.md

 ## Getting Started
 ### Installation
-If you want to run these solutions I recommend you follow the following steps:
+If you wanted to run Wolfram solutions, follow the instructions:

 ## Method 1: Using `Wolfram|One`